YouTube

 CAMP BASTIAN / SHORABAK

-There have been a number of areas I was excited to visit but the Taliban have a lot of these locked down.
+There have been some areas I was excited to visit, but the Taliban has a lot of these locked down.
 Camp Bastian was the largest British army base since WW2 and was the eyes and ears of all operations on this side of the Hindu Kush.
-After passing it onto the ANA (Afghan National Army) in 2014 it was renamed Camp Shorabak.
-However in 2021 when the Americans fled, they effectively handed a fully operatable army base to the Taliban who have controlled ever since.
+After the ANA (Afghan National Army) took over it in 2014, they renamed it Camp Shorabak.
+However, when the Americans fled in 2021, they effectively handed a fully operable army base to the Taliban, who have controlled it ever since.

 Aerial view of Camp Shorabak in Afghanistan.
 Flour mill, super noodles and the Afghan Ring road